tjheslin1/Westie/README.md

-# Westie

 ## What is it?

 Westie is a tool for creating your own custom static analysis checks.

-The project contains already provided checks which can be used straight away, as well as functions which can be used and extended.
+The project contains already provided checks which can be used straight away.

-The static analysis checker classes all extend [WestieChecker.java](src/main/java/io/github/tjheslin1/westie/WestieChecker.java), an abstract class containing useful functions for creating your own static analysis checks for your project and team.
+All provided Checkers extend [WestieChecker.java](src/main/java/io/github/tjheslin1/westie/WestieChecker.java), which contains useful functions for creating your own static analysis checks for your project and team.

 ## Examples of provided static analysis checkers:

+### _ImportsRestrictionChecker_: limit library imports to a particular package
 ```java
 @Test
 public void oracleImportsConfinedToDatabasePackage() throws Exception {